qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

-                      point in common, but their interiors do not intersect transform            Returns the geometry transformed from the source CRS to the destination CRS translate            Returns a translated version of a geometry.Calculations are in the Spatial Reference System of this geometry union                Returns a geometry that represents the point set union of the geometries
+                      point in common, but their interiors do not intersect transform            Returns the geometry transformed from the source CRS to the destination CRS translate            Returns a translated version of a geometry.
+Calculations are in the Spatial Reference System of this geometry union                Returns a geometry that represents the point set union of the geometries